JahsonGA/Image_to_Text_Recongization_and_File_Renaming/README.md

 ### 10/23/24
 Starting downloading packages to run the code on the office machine.

+### 10/28/24 to 12/9/24
+- Completed file upload for first binder.
+- Began work on second binder
+  - There is several photos with odd shapes or no text, changes need to be made in `FindKeyData.py and ExtractText.py`
+  - Multiple page scanning and filtering added.
+However `FileOrd.py` needs changes to handle multiple pages.

+### 1/22/25
+Idea: make a physical and digital list of step to run the code for when I graduate.
+Faxtool can be used to combine articles that were too large to scan over.
+TODO: edit the error systax for better debugging and correction.

 ## Links to useful site:
 https://trenton3983.github.io/posts/ocr-ima ge-processing-pytesseract-cv2/